Br35Ba56/PanInv-Backend/README.md

 `python /vagrant/PantryInventory/manage.py runserver 0.0.0.0:8000`

-From the host browser, naviage to localhost:8000 to verify it is running
+From the host browser, naviage to localhost:8000/admin/ to verify it is running

-Log into mariadb from the host by connecting to localhost:3306 - Username:foo Password:bar
-You can also log into mariadb in VM

 NOTE:
 Host project folder ./PantryInventory is synched to guest machine /vagrant